geo1590/MLOps/Fabric/readme.md

   - This is the custom library that will use the Fabric and Paramiko Python libraries.
 - my_docker_mTLS_run.py
   - This is the client script.
 Enable the recipe you want to run, then run this script.

+Some notes of the recipes:
+- If using 'icmd:', then this will keep the ssh connection in persistent mode so that it is using the same environment for the entire recipes.
+The 'cmd:' does NOT use persistant mode.
+- Can run one recipe that consists of multiple recipes.